M64GitHub/kr00tf1sh/README.md

 the worst in terms of security, but the best for us to execute our own command.

-I think that whole concept has to be overthought. kdesu can not stay a process of he current logged in desktop user.
+I think that whole concept has to be overthought. kdesu can not stay a process of the current logged in desktop user.
 It has in some way to protect itself from ptrace() based attacks.
-This could allready be done by running it SUID of another unprivileged system users id,
+This could allready be done by running it SUID of another unprivileged system users id, or ... the ptrace() interface would have to change in any way, to prevent attaching to "foreign" processes.

 7 meet kroOtfish.c
 ===================